cosc2336-ds-alg/assg00/README.md

 folder if it is not currently open.
 Then perform a `make clean / make all / make tests`.
-You can use VSCode command palate to perform the `Run Task` command, and slelect these tasks from the command palette.
+You can use VSCode command palate to perform the `Run Task` command, and select these tasks from the command palette.
 Keyboard shortcuts should already be assigned to these common tasks, so you could do them as follows